Journalist and Writer

 Reviews

-Beyond the free film reviews I post to this website weekly, here are some of my favorite reviews:
+Beyond the free film reviews I post to this website, here are some of my favorite reviews:

 • ‘Violation’ Review: The Trauma of Vengeance (NYTimes)